 Taking Control of Your Billings

-COW Library : Business & Marketing : Mark Suszko : Taking Control of Your Billings
+COW Library : Business & Career Building : Mark Suszko : Taking Control of Your Billings

 It's not always hard.
 I get assignments where the clients just give me a cursory brief and then turn me loose.
 Sometimes it's because we have such a well-established working relationship and mutual trust, they say, "I know you can handle this.
 Just use your own judgment and call me when you get to the approval stage."